 Since this was our first trip, I did quite a bit of research in advance so that we could get the most out of our one day visit.
 As first time visitors, we learned a lot along the way as well.
 To help you out, here are our Universal Studios Hollywood tips with some things we knew going into our visit as well as some we wished we knew all compiled in one place!

 Compared to some of the other theme parks in Southern California, Universal Studios Hollywood is not open for super long hours so it is best to be there bright and early to make the most of your day.
-On our visit, the park opened at 9 a.m., but we arrived by 8:30 and they were letting people in already.
+There are no early entry tickets, however on our visit, the park opened at 9 a.m., but at 8:30 they were letting people in already.
 This works out well since you will need to pick up your Express passes and first timers badges.

 Parking: There are three main lots.
 Valet is $50 per day and located just steps from the entrance, premier parking is $35 a day and is quite close to the park with the basic parking coming in at $25.
 The basic parking is a short 10 minute walk to the park through Universal City Walk which is loaded with restaurants and shops.